logdna/terraform-provider-logdna/docs/resources/logdna_category.md

 # Resource: `logdna_category`

 Manages [LogDNA Categories](https://docs.logdna.com/reference/getting-started-with-the-configuration-api).
 Categories are designed to organize views, boards and screens.
-Categories can be created standalone and then attached to any view, board, or screen.
+Categories can be created standalone and then attached to any views, boards, or screens.

-To get started, all you need to do is to specify one of supported `type`: view, board, or screen and `name`.
+To get started, all you need to do is to specify one of supported `type`: views, boards, or screens and `name`.

 ## Example - Basic Category